dynamicslab/pysindy/README.rst

 Related packages
 ----------------
-* `Scikit-time <https://github.com/scikit-time/scikit-time>`_ - A Python library for the analysis of time series data.
+* `Deeptime <https://github.com/deeptime-ml/deeptime>`_ - A Python library for the analysis of time series data with methods for dimension reduction, clustering, and Markov model estimation.
 * `PyDMD <https://github.com/mathLab/PyDMD/>`_ - A Python package using the Dynamic Mode Decomposition (DMD) for a data-driven model simplification based on spatiotemporal coherent structures.
 DMD is a great alternative to SINDy.
+* `PySINDyGUI <https://github.com/hyumo/pysindy-gui>`_ - A slick-looking GUI for PySINDy.
 * `SEED <https://github.com/M-Vause/SEED2.0>`_ - Software for the Extraction of Equations from Data: a GUI for many of the methods provided by PySINDy.

 Contributors
 ------------